PedroSorter/exercise-code-reader/Readme.md

 As part of this goal, you have to add tests to confirm your changes are working correctly.

 ### Goal 3
-Save all your changes from previous goals and create a pull request in the repository
+Save all your changes from previous goals and create a pull request in the repository by sending all your changes.